In print at the moment (all by Paul Salveson)

 ‘With Walt Whitman in Bolton – Lancashire’s Links to Walt Whitman‘

 This charts the remarkable story of Bolton’s long-lasting links to America’s great poet.
 Price £9.90 including post and packing.
-New edition published in May 2016.
+A new edition was published in May 2019.

 Bolton’s links with the great American poet Walt Whitman make up one of the most fascinating footnotes in liteary history.
 From the 1880s a small group of Boltonians began a correspondence with Whitman and two (John Johnston and J W Wallace) visited the poet in America.
 Each year on Whitman’s birthday (May 31) the Bolton group threw a party to celebrate his memory, with poems, lectures and passing round a loving cup of spiced claret.
 Each wore a sprig of lilac in Whitman’s memory.
 The group were close to the founders of the ILP – Keir Hardie, Bruce and Katharine Bruce Glasier and Robert Blatchford.
 The links with Whitman lovers in the USA continue to this day.

 A short introduction to the social history of the North’s railways.
 Price £6.00